 Similarly, opening a limited liability company bank account is necessary if you operate under an LLC structure.
 Many platforms offer a free business bank account for LLCs specifically for this purpose.
 You can find the best online business bank accounts for an LLC by comparing features and fees.

-Certificates of Deposit (CDs) typically offer fixed rates that can be higher than HYSAs, but your funds are locked for a specific term, incurring a penalty for early withdrawal (See Comparison Table below).
+- Certificates of Deposit (CDs) typically offer fixed rates that can be higher than HYSAs, but your funds are locked for a specific term and incur a penalty for early withdrawal (See the Comparison Table below).

-For most real estate reserve needs requiring relatively easy access combined with strong growth, HYSAs often strike the best balance.
+For most real estate reserve needs that require relatively easy access and strong growth, HYSAs often strike the best balance.

-This table helps illustrate how different account types compare based on features relevant to real estate investors saving funds.
+This table illustrates how different account types compare in terms of features relevant to real estate investors saving funds.

 Make every dollar work harder with Baselane